Persistent Homological State-Space Estimation of Functional Human Brain Networks at Rest: Introduction

-Persistent homological network approaches are shown to be more robust and outperforming many existing graph theory measures and methods.
-In \cite{lee.2011.MICCAI, lee.2012.tmi}, persistent homology was shown to outperform eight existing graph theory features such as clustering coefficient, samll-worldness and modularity.
-In \cite{chung.2017.CNI,chung.2019.ISBI}, persistent homology was shown to outperform various matrix norm based network distances.
-In \cite{wang.2018.annals}, persistent homology was shown to outperform the power spectral density and local variance methods.
-In \cite{wang.2017.CNI}, persistent homology was shown to outperform topographic power maps.
-In \cite{yoo.2017}, center persistency was shown to outperform the network-based statistic and element-wise multiple corrections.
-However, the method has been mainly used on {\em static} networks or as a static summary of time varying networks \cite{bassett.2017}.
-The dynamic pattern of persistent homology for time varying brain network was rarely investigated expect few \cite{yoo.2016, santos.2019,song.2020.ISBI}.
+Persistent homological network approaches have shown to be more robust and outperform many existing graph theory measures and methods.
+In \citet{lee.2011.MICCAI, lee.2012.tmi}, persistent homology was shown to outperform eight existing graph theory features, such as clustering coefficient, small-worldness, and modularity. \citet{kuang.2019} showed persistent homology-based measures can provide more significant group difference and better classification performance compared to standard graph-based measures that characterize small-world organization and modular structure.
+In \citet{chung.2017.CNI,chung.2019.ISBI}, persistent homology was shown to outperform various matrix norm-based network distances.
+In \citet{wang.2018.annals}, persistent homology was shown to outperform the power spectral density and local variance methods.
+In \citet{wang.2017.CNI}, persistent homology was shown to outperform topographic power maps.
+In \citep{yoo.2017}, center persistency was shown to outperform the network-based statistic and element-wise multiple corrections.
+In \citet{chung.2023.wasserstein}, persistent homology based clustering is shown to outperform $k$-means clustering and hierarchical clustering.
+However, the method has been mainly used on {\em static} networks or a static summary of time-varying networks.
+The dynamic pattern of persistent homology for time-varying brain networks was rarely investigated, with a few exceptions \citep{yoo.2016, santos.2019,song.2020.ISBI, giusti.2016, sizemore.2018,chung.2023.wasserstein}.

+While Euclidean loss remains the dominant cost function in deep learning, topological losses based on persistent homology are emerging as superior in tasks requiring topological understanding \citep{chen.2019, hu.2019, gupta.2022, lin.2023}.
+These topological losses incorporate penalties based on the topological features of the data, distinguishing them from the Euclidean loss, which primarily focuses on differences at the node or edge level.
+By encoding the intrinsic topological structure of the network, topological losses facilitate the creation of more informative feature maps, potentially enhancing overall model performance \citep{hofer.2019}. \citet{gupta.2022} demonstrated that image segmentation based on topological loss outperforms other deep learning architectures for similar tasks. \citet{lin.2023} introduced a new architecture that excels in segmenting curvilinear structures by learning topological similarities over existing methods.